-The following provides an example of a beneficiary designation when naming a pot trust.
-For other examples of beneficiary designation language, see Natalie B. Choate, Life and Death Planning for Retirement Benefits: The Essential Handbook for Estate Planners, 8th Ed.
-(Ataxplan Publications, 2019).
+The following provides an example of a beneficiary designation when naming a pot trustthe deferrable retirement benefit trust as a beneficiary.
+For other examples of beneficiary designation language, see Natalie B. Choate, Life and Death Planning for Retirement Benefits: The Essential Handbook for Estate Planners, 8th Ed., supra (Ataxplan Publications, 2019).

 It is typically the case that the custodian or plan administrator will require the use of its own form for designating or changing the beneficiary of any retirement plan or individual retirement account.
 This form often does not have the option, or enough space, to allow a practitioner to designate a trust as a beneficiary in the manner required to achieve the income tax objectives desired in such planning.
-Accordingly, this Form 1540 [?] is designed to provide additional language which can be attached to a beneficiary designation or change of beneficiary form.
+Accordingly, this Form 1540 [7]1450 is designed to provide additional language which can be attached to a beneficiary designation or change of beneficiary form.